zenml-io/blog.zenml.io/_posts/2022-06-27-vertex-ai-blog.md

 ### ZenML secret-manager

-The **secrets manager** is used to securely store all your credentials so ZenML can use them to authenticate with other components like your metadata or artifact store.
-At a later step we will use it to store the mysql_secret that is used for our metadata store.
+The **secrets manager** is used to securely store all your credentials so ZenML can use them to authenticate with other components like your artifact store.

 ```shell
 zenml secrets-manager register gcp_secrets_manager --flavor=gcp_secrets_manager --project_id=<PROJECT_ID>